 - Phonics – Phonics is taught daily using Letters and Sounds in a multi-sensory way.
 Children’s phonic knowledge is tested in Year 1; this is statutory testing and was introduced in 2012 by the Department for Education who say; ‘High quality phonics teaching gives children a solid base on which to build as they progress through school.
 Children who master the mechanics of reading are well-placed to go on to develop a love of reading’.

 - Reading – Reading is more than just words.
-At Fitzmaurice we teach reading using a phonic and sight vocabulary approach using systematic banded books that enable children to enjoy success at every stage.
-Our reading scheme consists of fiction, non-fiction and poetry from a mixture of different publishers to give children a wide range at every stage.
-Children are taught reading in school through group reading sessions and they have the opportunity to practice their skills by reading individually at home and at school.
+At Fitzmaurice we teach reading using a phonic and sight vocabulary approach using phonetically decodable books that enable children to enjoy success at every stage.
+Our reading scheme consists of fiction, non-fiction and poetry to give children a wide range at every stage.
+Children are taught reading in school through group and whole class reading sessions and they have the opportunity to practice their skills by reading individually at home and at school.
 At school we have a number of dedicated volunteers who provide the opportunity for children to practice their reading skills on a 1:1 basis.

 - Writing – At Fitzmaurice, children are taught through emergent writing, not copy writing, and throughout the school are encouraged to ‘have a go’ in order to develop and reinforce their writing skills.
 In Key Stage 1 and 2 the children continue to develop their writing skills with them being encouraged to bring together all the different elements that exist in writing.